Tonight (West Side Story song)

-"Tonight" is a song from the 1957 musical West Side Story with music written by Leonard Bernstein and lyrics by Stephen Sondheim.
-It was published in 1956.
+"Tonight" is a song from the 1957 musical West Side Story.
+The music was composed by Leonard Bernstein, and the lyrics were written by Stephen Sondheim.
+The song was first published in 1956.

 Description

 The song is a love duet between the protagonists Tony and Maria, sung while Tony visits Maria on the fire escape outside her apartment.
 West Side Story is a modernized adaptation of Shakespeare's Romeo and Juliet set in 20th-century New York; the scene in which "Tonight" appears is the adaptation of Romeo and Juliets famous "balcony scene".